Program Policies

 5.2 Candidates must have a valid TB Test and a current Certificate of Clearance, 30-Day Sub Permit, Child Development Permit or Activity Supervisor Permit issued by the Commission on Teacher Credentialing (CTC) prior to beginning any clinical practice.

-5.3 With the instructor鈥檚 permission, candidates may complete a maximum of 30% of their clinical practice for any given course in a private school or using a paid position in a public school.
+5.3 With the instructor鈥檚 permission, candidates may complete a maximum of 30% of their clinical practice for any given course in an accredited private school or using a paid position in a public school.
 The private school curriculum must align with California鈥檚 adopted content standards and frameworks and the school must reflect the diversity of California鈥檚 student population.
-It must also be accredited.
-If using a public-school position, the position must allow students to successfully complete the requirements of the clinical practice modules for each course.
+If using a public-school position, the position must allow students to successfully complete the requirements of the clinical practice modules for each EDSE or EDSS course.

 5.4 Candidates who are serving as a substitute teacher, intern, or an aide may use their approved access at school sites to meet their required clinical practice hours adhering to the following guidelines:

-• Candidates may use their non-teaching time (e.g., conference period observing teachers within your subject-matter) during subbing/work hours to complete clinical practice hours (in their subject-matter area).
+- Candidates may use their non-teaching time (e.g., conference period observing teachers within your subject-matter) during subbing/work hours to complete remaining clinical practice hours (in their subject-matter area).

-5.5 With the permission of the professor and in alignment with the course module expectations, three to five hours of clinical practice may include classroom observations, tutoring students, symposiums with district partners, attendance in approved professional learning opportunities, etc.
+5.5 With the permission of the professor and in alignment with the course module expectations, up to five hours of clinical practice may include approved symposiums at 色中色 or with district partners and attendance in approved professional learning opportunities.

 5.6 Work with Long Beach BLAST may not be used to fulfill early clinical practice requirements in any EDSS courses.